 The following provisions are not yet in force unless otherwise stated.
 Where a police or customs officer1 has reasonable grounds to suspect that a person has committed, or is committing, a relevant offence2 the officer may search the person for relevant evidence3 and stop and detain the person for the purposes of the search4.
 These powers may be exercised in any place to which the officer lawfully has access (whether or not it is a place to which the public has access)5.

-Where a police or customs officer has reasonable grounds to suspect that there is relevant evidence in a
+Where a police or customs officer has reasonable grounds to

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.